 Use filtering, merging, and drill-down techniques to find the computers that are due for administrative action.
 Then, in the Question Results grid, you can select the targeted computers and launch the Deploy Action workflow page.

-You must be assigned a role with Write Action permission to see the Deploy Action button on the results grid.
+You must be assigned a role with Write Action permission to see the Deploy Action button on the Question Results grid.
 Read Package content set permissions determine which packages are available.
 When you deploy an action, the Tanium Server uses special saved questions to track action status and report action status within the deploy action workflow.
 To complete the workflow, you also need the Read Sensor and Read Saved Question permissions on the Reserved content set.

 Use the Deployment Package search box typeaheads to select packages.